brajajain/local_chatbot/README.md

 - Python >=3.8.3, <4.0.
 - Poetry for Python package and dependency management.
 If you do not have Poetry installed, follow the [installation instructions on Poetry's website](https://python-poetry.org/docs/#installation).
 - Ollama | [click to download](https://ollama.ai/download)
-    - install and run `ollama run llama2`
+    - install and run `ollama pull llama2`

 # Installation
 1. **Clone the repository**: